 The top reason many RVers give up on the lifestyle is towing.
-Towing consists of using your car to tow a trailer behind you.
-5th wheel RVs, travel trailers, and campers are some examples of recreational vehicles you can tow.
-With the growing popularity of teardrop trailers, everyone thinks they can tow whether they know how to or not.
+Towing consists of using your car to pull a trailer behind you.
+5th wheel RVs, travel trailers and campers are some examples of recreational vehicles you can tow.
+With the growing popularity of teardrop trailers, everyone thinks they can pull whether they know how to or not.
 It takes some time to learn how to tow and for some drivers, the learning curve is too difficult to overcome.
 They either walk away from RVing or turn to motorhomes as an alternative.

 Driving a Motorhome vs. Towing a Trailer

 When driving a motorhome, you must get used to how big the RV is.
-This can make clearing train tracks, making turns, and switching lanes more difficult as you have a large blind spot to work with.
-Once you get the hang of driving a motorhome, it becomes easier over time and is an option for those who can't get a handle on towing a trailer.
+This can make clearing train tracks, making turns, and switching lanes more difficult as you have a significant blind spot to work with.
+Once you get the hang of driving a motorhome, it becomes more comfortable over time and is an option for those who can't get a handle on towing a trailer.

 Pro Tip: Motorhomes come in a variety of sizes and price ranges, they're not out of reach of the average consumer anymore.
 You can find one comfortable to drive to your favorite destinations by visiting an RV dealership and touring them in person.

-Towables include any type of trailer or RV that needs to be towed by another vehicle.
+Towables include any trailer or RV that needs to be towed by another vehicle.
 These types of RVs are hitched to the truck and can be more difficult to control when turning and switching lanes.
 Depending on the size of the recreational vehicle, you can tow with something as small as a motorcycle.
 If you invest in a 5th wheel trailer or an expandable travel trailer, towing becomes more difficult until you're used to handling the setup on the road.

 Pro Tip: Towing can be done with something as small as a motorcycle.
 You may be able to tow and not even realize it because your vehicle didn’t come with a tow package.

 Should You Learn How to Tow Before You Decide?